yegor256/blog/_drafts/jcabi-github.md

 ---
 layout: post
 title: "Object-Oriented Github API"
-date: 2014-04-19
+date: 2014-05-14
 tags: github jcabi
 description:
-  Since none of the existing Java APIs are truly object-oriented we decided to create a new one with the best principles of OOP in mind
+  Since none of the existing Java APIs are truly object-oriented and elegant enough for our quality standards, we decided to create a new one with the best principles of OOP in mind
 keywords:
   - github api